How to Apply

 Corvallis, OR 97331

 - A resume and cover letter.
-The cover letter should address the following question: How will your participation in this international program contribute to your educational, career and personal goals?
+The cover letter should address the following question: What do you anticipate will be the single greatest challenge for you participating in a study abroad experience?

 - Two completed reference forms.
 See the References page to download the references forms.